cetio/selenium/docs/webdriver/ELEMENTS.md

 Element button = shadow.find(By.css("button"));
 ```

+ChromeDriver and geckodriver return and search closed shadow roots through this endpoint, even though page JavaScript cannot read `host.shadowRoot` for a closed root.
+Safari does not expose closed roots through `/shadow` and raises `NoSuchShadowRootException`.

-Only open shadow roots can be discovered by `driver.roots`.
-A directly returned root records open and complete state flags.
+Only open shadow roots can be discovered by `driver.roots`, because it walks the page through JavaScript.

 ## Serialization